Chakratos/mhf-save-manager/readme.md

 1. Rename config.sample.php -> config.php
 2. Fill out config.php with your Postgresql credentials
 3. run "composer update"
-4. Create a VHost which document_root is the public folder.
+4. Create a VHost in which document_root is the public folder.
 (Add Allow Override for .htaccess to work)

 ### Development with Docker

-1. Rename [config.sample.php](/config.sample.php) -> config.php and fill with your PostgreSQL credentials.
+1. Rename [config.sample.php](/config.sample.php) -> config.php and fill in your PostgreSQL credentials.

 2. Run the development server